autorope/donkeycar/docs/guide/calibrate.md

 # Calibrate your Car

-The point of calibrating your car is to make it drive consitently.
+The point of calibrating your car is to make it drive consistently.

-## How to adjust your car's settings.
+## How to adjust your car's settings

 >You will need to ssh into your Pi to do the calibration.

 All of the car's settings are in the `config.py` and `myconfig.py` scripts generated when you ran the `donkey createcar --path ~/mycar` command.
 You can edit this file on your car by running:

 ```bash
 nano ~/mycar/myconfig.py
 ```